Berezinskii-Kosterlitz-Thouless transition in the type-I Weyl semimetal PtBi$_2$: Sample fabrication and measurement Set-up

-\textbf{Measurements techniques.} For the superconductivity in macroscopic crystals, DC sources were used in a delta mode, a method particularly adapted to the measurement of low resistance samples.
+\textbf{Measurement techniques.} Superconductivity in macroscopic crystals was measured using dc sources operated in a delta mode, a method that is particularly adapted to the measurement of low resistances.
 The measurements of nanostructures were done using standard lock-in amplifier techniques at low frequency ($f<200$~Hz).
+The measurement setup indicating the different filters and the connection scheme is indicated in Fig.\ref{FigS16-1}.

+Voltages measured at 100~mK on different sets of contact saturates at a value that is very close to but not exactly zero.
+This value lies typically between $+10$~nV and $-10$~nV.
+These values being positive as much as negative, they cannot be attributed to a residual resistance of the film.
+The non-vanishing voltage is the result of a measurement artefact related to common mode rejection ratio (CMRR) issues, a limitation of the measurement of low impedance samples with lock-in techniques.
+Indeed, the CMRR of the Lock-in amplifier we are using (Stanford Research 830) is expected to be about 100~dB but in practice, this is found to be around $85 - 90$~dB (a factor of $2.10^4-10^5$ rejection).
+Therefore, the value of the voltage measured in the A-B mode can fluctuate by a value given by $\pm I_\text{pola}R_\text{line}/CMRR={10}^{-6}\times250/2.{10}^4=\pm12.5$~nV, for $I_\text{pola}=1$~$\mu$A, $R_\text{line}=250\Omega$ and $CMRR=2.{10}^4$, a value that corresponds very well with our measurements on different sets of contact.

-\textbf{Nanostructure fabrication.} The exfoliation was made on \ce{Si}/\ce{SiO2} substrates, with $290$~nm thickness of oxide, to enhance optical contrast.
-The exfoliated structures were then contacted by standard electron-beam lithography procedure, with \ce{Cr}-\ce{Au} contacts.
-The structure we measured for this work, which can be seen in the supplementary information, has a thickness of 60nm, for a lateral size of about 10$\mu$m.
+\textbf{Nanostructure fabrication.} The exfoliation was made on Si/SiO$_2$ substrates, with a 290~nm oxide thickness, so as to enhance optical contrast.
+We did not use any glove box for the fabrication of the devices and the structures were fabricated in air.
+Exfoliated structures were then contacted by standard electron-beam lithography and metal lift-off to obtain ohmic CrAu contacts.
+The main structure studied in this work has a thickness of 60~nm and a lateral size of about 10~$\mu$m.
+Three other thin flakes were prepared and gave similar results (see section \ref{OtherSamples}).